heesungkim010/Crypto-Exchange-Simulator-BE/README.md

 ![image](https://user-images.githubusercontent.com/63962555/156720577-9a8de899-9016-456c-8a25-2e4182898259.png)

-### [Challenge #3] How to quickly open/cancel the orders.
+### [Challenge #3] How to quickly open/cancel the order.
 (Matching engine)
- As in <Matching Engine – version 2> above, the orders of the certain price are in a list.
+ As in <Matching Engine – version 2> above, the order of the certain price are in a list.
 If I think of one list, there are 3 situations as below.

 (Situation 1) : An user opens an order.